hapax/hapax.github.io/assets/spotit.md

-If we fix that they both contain element $b \in D$, for instance, then this $c$ is the precisely the number of ways we can arrange the remaining numbers to form a set.
+If we fix that they both contain element $b \in D$, for instance, then this $c$ is the precisely the number of ways we can arrange the remaining numbers to form a set, which will be realised as $c$ overlaps between rows.

 <!-- https://homes.cs.washington.edu/~anuprao/pubs/CSE599sExtremal/lecture9.pdf -->